Home

 NNUF(2) will run until March 2024, and supports 30 individual projects in UK universities and national laboratories, including a neutron source at Birmingham University, investment in facilities for nuclear robotics at Bristol, Manchester and UKAEA, and a new active Atom Probe Tomography facility in Oxford.

-The £80m award also includes £6.5m to allow any UK-based university researcher (or employee of other organizations eligible to apply for UKRI funding) to apply to use these new facilities as they come online.
-(Applications from international academics may also be eligible: please see the rules of the scheme for further details).
+The £80m award also included £7.5m to allow any UK-based university researcher (or employee of other organizations eligible to apply for UKRI funding) to apply to use these new facilities as they came online.
+All access calls have now closed.

 Do you need help to produce a prototype component for testing in National Nuclear User Facilities, or other manufacturing support?
 Contact the Nuclear Advanced Manufacturing Research Centre to discuss your needs – business@namrc.co.uk.